NinerXrayBravoTwoTwo/MassEnergyUnits/datacenter-power.md

 | Waste heat from data center               | 500               | All electricity becomes heat             |
 | **Total waste heat added to environment** | **1,000 – 1,250** | Combined from plant + data center        |

-A natural gas powered 500 MW data center (the largest being considered) would add heat to the environment to 97.6 millionth of our current daily sunshine.
+A natural-gas-powered 500 MW data center (the largest being considered) would add heat to the environment of about **1/97,600,000** of our current daily sunshine.

 :sun_with_face:

 ``` plaintext
 You have: 1250 MW